 The location of the interview may also be the same as the first interview.

 You may even be reiterating your selling points.
-Although these things can be comforting, you must be mindful not to let yourself relax too much – remain sharp, focussed and attentive.
+Although these things can be comforting, you must be mindful not to let yourself relax too much – remain sharp, focused and attentive.

 Salary and benefits: a new agenda item